Greece reopens to Americans. But paradise is still under curfew.

 “It would be a joy,” Hammer said.
 “An absolute joy.”

-Between theoretical tourism and reality
+From theoretical tourism to reality

 But reopening is complicated, no matter how welcoming a country’s policies might be.
 New coronavirus variants are a constant worry.
 Airlines have trimmed routes.
 Travelers might be forced to quarantine after returning home.
 Would-be tourists from Britain, though theoretically welcomed in Greece, are for now banned by their own government from nonessential travel abroad.